 Increasingly, as a resource management business, Reconomy are working with its customers to help identify drivers and motivation for change.
 These often include improved cost/value, the creation of competitive advantage and reputational benefits but increasingly we are seeing an appetite to simply ‘do the right thing’ driven by a genuine and authentic social and environmental conscience.

-Customer expectations for resource management are very high.
+Customer expectations for resource and waste management are very high.
 We therefore need to be able to support them in reaching their environmental objectives and quantifying the positive impact this is having on climate change and resource availability.
 We also need to bear in mind that whilst doing the right thing and cost reduction both have strong arguments one may be more persuasive than the other depending on the audience and situation.

 Customer expectations for resource management are very high.
 We therefore need to be able to support them in reaching their environmental objectives and quantifying the positive impact this is having on climate change and resource availability.

 Improvements in environmental performance and sustainability don’t come without their challenges.
 Just putting segregation systems in place isn’t enough.
 To ensure the system is used in the intended way you need people to understand why their actions are important.
 In Reconomy’s offices we employ several communications channels including posters, Yammer and a sustainability champion ‘Ask Alasdair’ who is always available to advise on ‘recycling dilemmas’ and holds short ‘what to recycle’ sessions across the business.
 As well as maintaining the ‘how to recycle’ message this also enables us to let people know how their actions are translating into improvements in recycling performance and helps people to feel more engaged.